Extraterrestrial sky: Mars

 Mars has only a thin atmosphere; however, it is extremely dusty and there is much light that is scattered about.
 The sky is thus rather bright during the daytime and stars are not visible.
 The Martian northern pole star is Deneb, although the actual pole is somewhat offset in the direction of Alpha Cephei; it is more accurate to state that the top two stars of the Northern Cross, Sadr and Deneb, point to the north Celestial pole of Mars.
 Kappa Velorum is only a couple of degrees from the south Celestial pole of Mars.

+The moons of Mars

+Phobos appears in the sky of Mars with an angular size of 4.1′, making its shape recognizable, appearing larger than Venus in Earth's sky, while the Moon appears in Earth's sky as large as 31′ on average.

 The color of the Martian sky

 Generating accurate true-color images from Mars' surface is surprisingly complicated.
 To give but one aspect to consider, there is the Purkinje effect: the human eye's response to color depends on the level of ambient light; red objects appear to darken faster than blue objects as the level of illumination goes down.
 There is much variation in the color of the sky as reproduced in published images, since many of those images have used filters to maximize their scientific value and are not trying to show true color.
 For many years, the sky on Mars was thought to be more pinkish than it is now believed to be.

 It is now known that during the Martian day, the sky is a butterscotch color.
 Around sunset and sunrise, the sky is rose in color, but in the vicinity of the setting Sun it is blue.
 This is the opposite of the situation on Earth.
 Twilight lasts a long time after the Sun has set and before it rises because of the dust high in Mars's atmosphere.

 On Mars, Rayleigh scattering is usually a very weak effect; the red color of the sky is caused by the presence of iron(III) oxide in the airborne dust particles.
 These particles are larger in size than gas molecules, so most of the light is scattered by Mie scattering.
 Dust absorbs blue light and scatters longer wavelengths (red, orange, yellow).